pothosware/gr-runtime/README.md

-# GNU Radio runtime library + Pothos support
+# GNU Radio runtime + Pothos support

 This project contains a very minor fork of the GNU Radio runtime library to support using GNU Radio blocks within the Pothos framework and GUI.